-Chef Gretchen Hanson, owner and chef of the award-winning Hobos Restaurant in Rehoboth Beach, is known for incorporating plant-based options in her recipes.
+Chef Gretchen Hanson, owner and chef of the former Hobos Restaurant in Rehoboth Beach, is known for incorporating plant-based options in her recipes.
 In 2016, she closed the restaurant to direct her energies on educating the masses on the diversity and richness of a plant-based diet.

 Hanson said, "I thought that I could never be vegan because I initially thought it would marginalize me in my profession.
 I was not correct in that initial thought.
 Morally and ethically, my conscious found a way to transition to plant based, and it was and is the right decision.
 I realized everyone has choices, including myself.
 I now educate others, including industry peers, to softly nudge them to the point where many of them now at least feature vegan options on their menus.
 And, it is no longer viewed as a marginalized food choice by many chefs; it's respected for the praise it should be given as a much better way."